 Season 2014-15 was similarly exciting but equally agonising.
 Although the final deficit on champions Glossop North End was 10 points, three quarters of the Linnets' league defeats came in the final month - once they had finally been overhauled by the relentless Derbyshire outfit, also League Challenge Cup winners and Wembley finalists in the FA Vase.

-The honours were only settled on the final day as Runcorn Linnets won 4-0 at Padiham only to see their Lancastrian title rivals snatch a late win by the only goal at 1874 Northwich to prevail by two points.
+Despite taking 98 points from 42 games, the still luckless Linnets again missed out on the championship – this time to Colne.
+The honours were settled on the final day as Runcorn Linnets won 4-0 at Padiham - only to see their Lancastrian title rivals snatch a late win by the only goal at 1874 Northwich to prevail by two points.

-The Linnets had scored more wins than any other team with 32 victories while 35 goals conceded was the fewest in the league (helping to secure Dean Porter's the NWCL Premier Division Goalkeeper of the Year award).
+The Linnets had scored more wins than any other team with 32 victories while 35 goals conceded was the fewest in the league (helping to secure Dean Porter the NWCL Premier Division Goalkeeper of the Year award).
 But, after the third consecutive second-placed finish, Runcorn again had nowhere to go.
 No promotion - not even a play-off.

 Linnets go fo(u)rth into the future